-The Genetic Cancer Prediction through Population Screening (GCaPPS) study looked into the feasibility of population based screening for BRCA 1 and BRCA 2 gene mutations versus the current family history based screening methodology, in the high prevalence population group of the Ashkenazi Jewish community.
+The Genetic Cancer Prediction through Population Screening (GCaPPS) study looked into the feasibility of population based screening for BRCA 1 and BRCA 2 gene mutations versus the current family history based screening methodology, in the Ashkenazi Jewish community, where there is a very high prevalence of BRCA alterations.

 Predicting Risk of Ovarian Malignancies Improved Screening and Early Detection (PROMISE) aims to identify new biomarkers and develop screening algorithms for the early detection of ovarian cancer.
 Leading to a pilot study to investigate the uptake and feasibility of a stratifying the population for ovarian cancer risk.

 EpiFem took a holistic approach to women’s cancers aiming to develop an understanding of the early epigenetic markers of these cancers, this work led on to the ground-breaking FORECEE (4C) programme.